Skip to Content

 Hit Some Balls: Tucked behind MGM Grand across the street is Topgolf, a driving range on steroids.
 Offering competitive games that reward accuracy, Topgolf is a great spot for groups and is much more of a “social experience” than a serious golf endeavor.

-In addition to golf, Topgolf has a 2-level pool, numerous bars, tons of TVs, and a full menu.
+In addition to golf, Topgolf has a free, 21+, 2-level pool, numerous bars, tons of TVs, and a full menu.

 Topgolf’s pool is free to use whether you’re golfing or not.

-Upgrade Your Pool: While Park MGM’s pool is adequate, it lacks the grandeur of both Mandalay Bay and MGM Grand’s sprawling complexes nearby.
+Upgrade Your Pool: While Park MGM’s pool is adequate, it lacks the grandeur of the complexes nearby at Mandalay Bay and MGM Grand.

 Visit Luxor and Excalibur: Themed resorts in Las Vegas are on the way out, but Luxor and Excalibur still have a distinct Egyptian and medieval vibe respectively.